Deadlift Technique with Brian Shaw

 Do you lift with a belt?

 Another thing that I really believe in is not using a belt.
-Just t-shirt and no belt for as long as you can.
+Just t-shirt and no belt for as long as you can in order to perfect your deadlift technique.
 I think a lot of people go to the belt way to early in training and you never build up your core strength just to be able to be strong.
 So, for me, when I train, I’ll so some deadlift session where I never put the belt on.
 Even 700, 800 pounds, no belt, no problem.
 I’ve built myself up to that.

 But if you put the belt on to early, it becomes a crutch instead of a help.
 So you rely on the belt and you don’t feel strong unless you have the belt on.
 But if you don’t wear the belt and then you put one on, then you feel like Superman.
 It’s pretty awesome.
 It’s definitely a better way to go about it.